artofthesmart/hypertext/microsite content/pages/04.demos/01.blog/blog.md

         dir: desc
 ---

-This is an example `collection` page with many children to demonstrate long lists of sequential content.
+This is an example `blog` page with many children to demonstrate long lists of sequential content.

 ===